 VII.
 One member elected by the alumni of Granite state college.

 VIII.
-The senate president or designee from the senate leadership, who shall be a nonvoting member.
+The senate president or designee from the senate leadership.

 IX.
-The speaker of the house of representatives or designee from the house leadership, who shall be a nonvoting member.
+The speaker of the house of representatives or designee from the house leadership.

 At all times, 2 members of the board shall be farmers and both major political parties shall be represented on the board.